 Stats

-- Only two populations are considered stable while others have been extirpated in the last decade.
+- Only two populations are considered stable; others have been extirpated in the last decade.

-- With an estimated population of 13-20,000 individuals, Dominica supported, until recently, the largest single population of these iguanas.
-However, this population was compromised in 2017 when Green Iguanas were found after Hurricane Maria hit.
+- With an estimated population of 13,000 to 20,000 individuals, Dominica supported the largest single population of these iguanas until recently.
+However, this population was compromised in 2017, when Green Iguanas were found there after Hurricane Maria hit.

 IIF Grants Received